 - Know Where to Look: When you arrive at school, don’t bring your belongings to your room until you’ve inspected your mattress and surrounding areas.
 Look all over the mattress, including corners and every crevice – you may even want to use a flashlight.
 Also, check the headboard, nightstand, and even curtains if there are any.
 Ask your roommate to check their side too.
 If you find any signs of bed bugs, alert the RA.

 - Encase Your Mattress: Cover the mattress in a bed bug-proof liner to prevent the tiny bugs from nesting.

 How to Prevent College Bed Bugs Once the Year Begins

 Even when you’ve determined that your room is bug-free, you should keep your guard up for the rest of the semester.
 Maintaining a clean living environment will help keep the bugs away:

-- Minimize Clutter and Vacuum Often: Keep floors clear so you’re able to vacuum rugs or carpet where bed bugs can hide.
+- Minimize Clutter and Vacuum Often: Keep floors clear so you can vacuum rugs or carpets where bed bugs can hide.

 - Wash Bedding and Clothing Frequently: Sheets and comforters allow bed bugs to get cozy.
-Washing them frequently in hot water and drying them for 30 minutes will kill any bugs.
-And since bed bugs from other students can hitchhike on your clothing, make sure to wash everything you wear often.
-Have you considered a mattress pad to protect you from other all the stuff that could be in your college mattress?
-Our mattress pad offers you the ultimate protection and comfort.
+Washing them frequently in hot water and drying them for 30 minutes will kill bugs.
+And since bed bugs from other students can hitchhike on your clothing, wash everything you wear often.
+Have you considered a mattress pad to protect you from all the stuff in your college mattress?
+Our mattress dorm topper offers you the ultimate protection and comfort.